DBUPDGEN

 Don't touch it.

 For each subsystem, there are a number of sections.
-All sections have a name.
-Section names may only contain uppercase characters, digits, underscore(_) and hyphen(-).
+Every section has a name.
 All sections generated by DBUPDGEN, with exception of the table-updates, have a predefined name.
 Here are the sections listed in the order that DBUPDGEN generates them:

 The sections are delimited with lines like the one below.